-Dealing with the aftermath of a disaster that has directly affected your home can be a traumatic situation filled with stress and uncertainty.
-Paul Davis shares the following information and tips that should help the recovery process go smoother.
+Dealing with the aftermath of any disaster that has affected your house can be a traumatic situation filled with stress and uncertainty.
+Paul Davis provides the following tips and information that should help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (308) 398-0370

-- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to assure them that you are safe.
+- Of course, it’s always important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to let them know you are all safe.

 - Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of any household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household goods or personal belongings you have thrown out and receipts for any expenses you incur while protecting your home.

 Water Damage Tips